Summykai/llm-autoeval-gemma3/README.md

 * Benchmarks configured to match Google's evaluation (e.g. `gsm8k` 8-shot, CoT)
 * Compatibility updates for new tokenizer, prompts, and padding behavior
 * Colab + RunPod-friendly setup
+* Option to enable/disable 4bit quantization
+* Option to set limits on evaluation for quick results when experimenting

 ## ⚡ Quick Start